Namrah-99/DSA-in-JS/data-structures/details/arrays/general.md

 }

-// Method 3: Modifying the original array (not recommended) colors.forEach(string => string.toLowerCase()); // Modifies elements in-place
+// Method 3: Modifying the original array (not recommended) colors.forEach(string => string.toUpperCase()); // Modifies elements in-place
 console.log(colors); // ["red", "green", "blue"] (modified if forEach is used)
 ```

-- map(string => string.toLowerCase()): Uses the map method and a callback function to convert each string to lowercase.
+- map(string => string.toUpperCase()): Uses the map method and a callback function to convert each string to uppercase.
-- forEach(string => string.toLowerCase()): Iterates through the array using forEach and applies lowercase conversion to each element, modifying the original array.
+- forEach(string => string.toUpperCase()): Iterates through the array using forEach and applies uppercase conversion to each element, modifying the original array.

 ### Time Complexity
 #### Method 1: Using the map method